AdaCore/gnatcoverage/testsuite/Qualif/Ada/mcdc/Consolidation/req.rst

-MCDC expectations for the combination of multiple execution traces
+MCDC requirements for the combination of multiple execution traces
 ==================================================================

 .. rubric:: Requirement(s)